abednarz210/Supervised_Machine_Learning/README.md

 * Convert categorical data to numeric
 * Consider the models
-* Create and compare two models on this data: a logistic regression, and a random forests classifier.
+* Create and compare two models on this data: a logistic regression, and a random forest classifier.
 * Fit a LogisticRegression model and RandomForestClassifier model